 A little story about the applause in classical music

-The delicate question of clapping during the concerts of classical music still stir up emotion and irritation.
-The art of clapping hands is not natural: over the centuries, the audience has changed and so did its behavior.
+The delicate question of clapping during the concerts of classical music is still a source of debate and irritation.
+The art of clapping one's hands is not natural: over the centuries, the audience has changed and so did its behavior.

 There is a heavy silence in the room.
 A few rows away, the faces are focused, the hands are resting gently on the knees.
 The audience tries not to commit the dreadful error of clapping the first movement.

-But, where does that precise code of the classical music dictating the audience not to clap when they feel like it come from?
-Why do venues encourage silence, so much so that they sometimes give away mints to prevent coughing fits?
+But, where does this precise code of classical music dictating that the audience not clap when they feel like it come from?
+Why do venues encourage silence, so much so that they sometimes distribute sweets to prevent coughing fits?